lawrencerowland/Data-models-for-portfolios/Example_0_a_thousand_US_projects/READme1.md

 - Now it can manage the portfolio, updating as necessary.

 The pattern / schema comes from the data and the management style of the portfolio.
+I find it much easier to see the relationships within the portfolio, than to consult the various spreadsheets - each of which covers some but not all of the properties.
+For example, there is a spreadsheet for Investments and a spreadsheet for Contracts.
+I prefer to see this information all at once as a graph.

+There are other graph databases that can provide a similar service, but I find Neo4j has a straightforward an intuitive way of writing a query to generate the graph of interest.

 # Flexibility
-There is no fixed neo4j pattern.
+There is no fixed neo4j pattern or mandated data model.

 So the pattern can be updated as the portfolio management matures, whilst reflecting the reality of what records have been kept.